ewannema/miq_dev_util/README.md

 model less cumbersome.
 By putting helper code and commonly used methods in this gem we can reduce the amount of code copied and pasted between methods.

+The master branch and version 1.x are being targeted for CloudForms 4.1.
+If you want support for CloudForms 3.2, please use the 0.x releases based upon the 3.2 branch.

 ## Installation